-Pomegranate molasses is something I’ve had in my pantry for years and I’ve talked about it a bunch on the blog.
-I use it in my Muhammara as well as various chicken recipes.
+Pomegranate molasses is something I’ve had in my pantry for years and I’ve talked about it many times on the blog.
+I use it in my Muhammara and my Persian Chicken Stew.
 It adds a sweet and tangy punch to whatever you’re making.
 When adding it to a salad dressing, it adds a more complex acidity than you get from lemon juice or vinegar.

 - 1.5 Tablespoons pomegranate molasses

 - 1 Tablespoon red wine vinegar

 - 1/2 Tablespoon dijon mustard

 - 6 cups kale, tough ribs removed

 - 1/4 cup roasted, unsalted pistachios (shelled)

 - salt and pepper